sje30/g2chvcdata/README.md

 	install.packages("devtools")
 	devtools::install_github("sje30/g2chvcdata")

+This can take a long time (at least a minute) even, on fast connections.
+On some connections (e.g. home broadband) the install from github can take a long time.
+In which case, you can install it from zenodo.org or figshare.org **instructions to follow**.

 # Downloading the data

 If you just wish to use the data files, but not the R package, either